Gas Box / Gas Cabinet Experts

 Since gas boxes allow for all technicians to use the same gas supply, you can more efficiently use up a single gas cylinder at a time without having half-full canisters scattered throughout the facility.
 Biomedical companies can reduce safety hazards with fewer cylinders scattered around the facility as they reside in just one location.

 Axenics is always looking for ways to improve your product.
-Once we receive your design for a gas cabinet, our team might see a better way to utilize pipe bending in the project, to save space, time and money.
-Here are some questions to ask when deciding on the best type of pipes to install into your gas cabinet:
+Once we receive your design for a gas box, our team might see a better way to utilize pipe bending in the project, to save space, time and money.
+Here are some questions to ask when deciding on the best type of pipes to install into your gas box:

 Is the Material Compatible with Gas?